zakaria-narjis/Twitter-sentiment-classification/README.md

 #### Twitter app
 To start using twitter api with Tweepy library, we need to setup our Twitter API authentication credentials first. https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api
 #### Streamlit app
-To setup a front end for our project and display the results made by the model predictions we will develop a Streamlit app.
+To setup a front end for our project and display the results made by the model predictions we developed a Streamlit app.
 Streamlit is an open source app framework in Python language.
 It helps us create web apps for data science and machine learning in a short time.

 ## Technologies
 The project is created with:
+* Python: 3.10.8
 * Tensorflow: 2.9.1
 * Pandas: 1.4.4
 * Keras: 2.9.0